wechaty/wechaty/README.md

 ## Join Our Wechaty Developers' Community

-Wechaty is using in many ChatBot projects by hundreds of developers today.
-If you want to talk with them, just scan the following QR Code in WeChat with secret code _wechaty_, you can join our **Wechaty Developers' Home** at once.
+Wechaty is used in many ChatBot projects by hundreds of developers.
+If you want to talk with other developers, just scan the following QR Code in WeChat with secret code _wechaty_, you can join our **Wechaty Developers' Home** at once.

 ![Wechaty Developers' Home](https://raw.githubusercontent.com/chatie/wechaty/master/image/BotQrcode.png)